Ventura County Library: Hill Road Library, Ventura

 Hill Road Library opened in December 2017 in a 5,100 square foot facility near the Ventura County Government Center.
 The east side of Ventura had been without a branch library since the 2009 closure of the H.P.
 Wright Library near Ventura College amid budgetary shortfalls.
 The Ventura County Board of Supervisors approved funding for this new branch library in the summer of 2016.
 The new library features traditional library services, such as literacy tutoring, training classes, and a collection of print materials.
 It is also the site of pilot program (Express Hours/Open+) allowing adult patrons to access the library up to two hours before staff arrive by using their library cards to enter the building and check out materials.

 Meiners Oaks Library

 Meiners Oaks Library, known then as the Matilija Library, joined the new Ventura County Library system in 1917 at the invitation of the first County Librarian, Julia Steffa.
 By the 1930s the library had outgrown its school location, changed its name to Meiners Oaks Library and moved into half of a military barracks.

 Though tree-shaded, quaint, and conveniently located, the little library had inadequate lighting and heating and no water.
 The library moved to a new location in 1958 and again to an even larger building with a rear garden at 114 N. Padre Juan Avenue in 1974.

+Mobile Library

+While the current Mobile Library was established in 2019, the original concept comes from the first Mobile Library in California, which also began in Ventura County.
+In 1924, Elizabeth Topping travelled by horseback to provide books.
+The Mobile Library now serves as outreach and provides Wi-Fi access and several other library services.